shubham-up-47/EnemyShooting-Game/README.md

 * Left Click to use the Weapon
 * Use audio button to control game sounds
-* Select difficulty level (easy/medium/hard/insane) bafore start
+* Select difficulty level (easy/medium/hard/insane) before start